balanced/balanced-docs/overview/rev1/overview/resources.rst

   - * Hypermedia API
   - * Cards can be charged without being associated to a customer
   - * Transactions are now created via the funding instrument, not via the customer.
 E.g. `card.debit(amount)`, `bank_account.credit(amount)` is now favoured over `customer.debit(card, amount)`
-  - * Failing to create a transaction will result in a transaction being created with a `FAILED` state.
-E.g. debiting a card with insufficient funds will result in a transaction with a `FAILED` state.
-These are filtered out of the API by default but can be specifically retrieved with a state filter e.g. `/credits?state=failed`
+  - * Failing to create a transaction will result in a transaction being created with a `FAILED` status.
+E.g. debiting a card with insufficient funds will result in a transaction with a `FAILED` status.
+These are filtered out of the API by default but can be specifically retrieved with a status filter e.g. `/credits?status=failed`
   - * A new resource called "Orders" has been created to allow grouping transactions.
 An Order can consist of 0:n buyers, 0:n debits and 0:n credits to a single seller.
 Each debit associated with an Order will result in the Order's escrow balance accruing the value of the debit rather than the marketplace's escrow balance.
 You cannot pay out more than the total amount escrowed for an Order.
   - * Accounts no longer exist, customers and orders are the primary grouping constructs for transactions, customers are the primary grouping construct for funding instruments.
   - * Funding instruments can be tokenized without specifying the marketplace, performing an authenticated GET on the tokenized funding instrument will automatically associate it to your marketplace.